 Through workshops, conference sessions, and webinars, she has presented on subjects such as understanding fetal alcohol related behaviors, improving outcomes for young adults with fetal alcohol related issues, practical strategies for parents living with toxic stress, and the waves of grief that parents of children with an FASD experience.

-Most importantly, Kathy is the mother of a 26-year-old daughter with an FASD.
-She has had the immense satisfaction of seeing her daughter mature and master skills and passions that have lead to an increase in independence and the development of an emerging full, productive life.
+Most importantly, Kathy is the mother of a 27-year-old daughter with an FASD.
+She has had the satisfaction of seeing her daughter mature and master skills and passions that are leading to an increase in independence and the development of an emerging full, productive life.